m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     This is an array of pointers to `TIND` or `INDR` tables.

-    Because of the way the level works, when level is zero, the pointers point to an `INDR` block.
+    Because of the way the level works, when Block Level is zero, the pointers point to an `INDR` block.
 When the level is larger than zero, the pointers point to a `TIND`.

 ### Indirect Data Rows (`INDR`, for easy compaction)